HoangLa95/qualitedevs2/PSs/ps2.md

 - Make a withdrawal of 148 euros from each account.
 - Display the information (types and balances) of the three accounts.

-12. **Quiz**: What is the balance of each account?
+12. **Quiz**: What is the sum of the balances of all three accounts?

-Here is the translation of the provided text:

 Return to the [objectives](#ps2-objectives) and check the points you have mastered.
 Review the points you haven't fully understood yet.
 Call your supervisor if needed.